WEDU PBS Phyllis L. Ensign Library Corners

 To honor Mrs. Ensign’s gift, WEDU is also donating at least 16 multimedia library corners to libraries throughout WEDU’s 16 county viewing area in her name.

-The first seven library corners are now open
+The first ten library corners are now open

-WEDU has donated the first seven library corners to Lake Wales, Safety Harbor, New Port Richey, Mulberry, Sarasota, Bradenton and Tampa public libraries during ribbon cutting celebrations.
+WEDU has donated the first ten library corners to Lake Wales, Safety Harbor, New Port Richey, Mulberry, Sarasota, North Port, Arcadia, Bradenton and Tampa public libraries during ribbon cutting celebrations.

 Additional library corners will open soon!
 Apply today!